 Typical construction is a mixture of aerial and underground techniques, in part because aerial construction also is more vulnerable to extreme weather, particularly in wooded areas and areas with frequent ice and high winds.
 And another reason is that aerial construction may be more expensive when poles are crowded or when the utility pole owner charges high rates for access.
 Worst-case costs can be $100,000 per mile (which usually would lead a network owner to build underground or over another route).

-Underground construction also has a wide cost range.
+Underground construction also has a higher cost compared to that of aerial.
 In areas where restoration is not important and long continuous runs are possible, “plowing” the fiber into the ground is an inexpensive option—approximately $70,000 per mile.
 For more detailed information about aerial and underground construction, please see an article entitled “Whether to Go for Aerial or Underground Deployment”.

-Based on the estimated percentage of aerial and underground plant we identified in our field survey, we estimate that the difference between aerial and underground construction in Santa Cruz is more than $80,000 per mile, as shown in Table 2.
+Based on the estimated percentage of the aerial and underground plant we identified in our field survey, we estimate that the difference between aerial and underground construction in Santa Cruz is more than $80,000 per mile, as shown in Table.

 Open frame racks are suggested for this server room, which can provide more flexible cabling environment.
 The using of fiber enclosure and adapter panels should depend on the fiber count.